Gina McCarthy serves as White House Natinal Climate Advisor, tasked with coordinating the Biden administration’s domestic climate agenda.

-Gina McCarthy became the president and chief executive officer of NRDC in January 2020, leading more than 700 attorneys, scientists, advocates, and policy experts that make NRDC one of the country’s largest environmental action organizations.
+Previously, McCarthy was the president and chief executive officer of NRDC beginning in January 2020, where she led more than 700 attorneys, scientists, advocates, and policy experts.
 McCarthy has been a leading advocate for smart, successful strategies to protect public health and the environment for more than 30 years.
 A Boston native, she previously advised five Massachusetts governors, including Mitt Romney.

 McCarthy served under President Barack Obama as the 13th Administrator of the EPA from 2013–2017.
 Her tenure as EPA Administrator heralded a paradigm shift in national environmental policy, expressly linking it with global public health.
 She led EPA initiatives that cut air pollution, protected water resources, reduced greenhouse gases and strengthened chemical safety to better protect more Americans, especially the most vulnerable, from negative health impacts.